My first skincare post has me lying on my back with a sheet mask on, trying to type while keeping my head flat on my pillow. Hooray for multitasking.

-Pyunkang Yul was a brand that caught my interest when I realized that it was gaining popularity in the motherland (yay Korea).
+Pyunkang Yul is a brand that caught my interest when I realized that it was gaining popularity in the motherland.
 Developed by the renowned Pyunkang oriental medicine clinic, it’s essentially a barebones hanbang brand formulated without irritating ingredients whose goal is to optimize the balance of oil and water in the skin.
 All of its products contain no fragrance (except the cleansing foam) and do not have any alcohol or unnecessary fillers.
 In other words, clean, pure potency.
 I noticed that Ohlolly had curated some of their products and had even provided a helpful breakdown of which products were recommended for each skin-type.

 The essence toner comes in a crisp-looking navy blue box that certainly reflects the no-frills nature of the brand.

 It is housed in an equally elegant looking blue bottle reminiscent of those used in traditional apothecaries that is rather short and squat in comparison to other toner/essence bottles.